RoshnaVakkeel/be-inspired-drf-api/README.md

 - The Profile entity contains the following keys: owner, name, age_group, brief_bio, created_on, updated_on and image
 - One-to-one relation between the owner field and the user entity id field

+The Profile model serializer adds additional fields when a model instance that is returned by the API:
+- is_owner: Whether the user making the request is the owner

+Then generate a view to render in 'views.py' file and create and wire up 'urls.py' in the respective directory.
+Then in 'urls.py' of project directory, for Class-based views
+- Add a URL to urlpatterns:  path('', Home.as_view(), name='home')

+#### Post Model
+- The Post entity contains the fields: owner, title, category, description, created_on, updated_on and image
+- Relationships of Post entity with other entities
+	- One-to-many ForeignKey relation with the Comment entity owner field
+	- One-to-many ForeignKey relation with the Like entity owner field

+The Post model serializer adds additional fields for when a model instance that is returned by the API:
+- is_owner: Whether the user making the request is the owner
+- profile_id: The profile id of the user that created the post
+- profile_image: The profile image of the user that made the post

 ## Project Setup
 Django Rest Framework (DRF) was used to create this API.
 DRF project was set up and many necessary dependencies were installed following these steps: